batcoder-1/Verdict/Readme.md

-# 🚀 CP Analyzer Backend
+# Verdict

-**CP Analyzer** is a robust backend service designed to aggregate, analyze, and track competitive programming profiles.
+**Verdict** is a robust backend service designed to aggregate, analyze, and track competitive programming profiles.
 Built with **FastAPI**, it allows users to sync their performance statistics, contest histories, and activity streaks from platforms like **LeetCode** and **Codeforces** into a centralized database.

 ---